dianamariab/bmw-business-data-analysis/README.md

 ### Power BI Dashboard

-An interactive Power BI dashboard was created to summarize the main results of the analysis.
+An interactive Power BI dashboard was created to summarize and visualize different aspects of the data.

 The dashboard includes: